rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    application for being generic.
 But you can upgrade your own application by doing the homework.)
 1. Social Media (and why I don't tend to use it except to announce musings).
+1. Take-home exams.
+(Why I give them, etc.)
+1. The challenge of CS (You know when it doesn't work) and its broader effects, particularly given what we know about personalities.
+Does "You are wrong" discourage women?

 New "soon", potentially short

 1. Expanding list.
 How many of these are new since I restarted?
+1. The weekly CSC 322 reports.
 1. Fall job interviews.
 (Tapia + GHC + A third conference + interviews)
    A huge change.
 1. Inbox zero.
 Your Memories on Facebook recently came up with musing